Ranking of Popular Jazz Songs

 This piece is an old English Christmas carol published in the 18th century.

-It’s quite famous, so many of you have probably heard it.
+It’s quite famous, so many of you have probably heard it before.

 In Japan, the title is translated as “Yo no Hito Wasuruna.”
-Oscar Peterson performs a swinging jazz arrangement of this well-known tune.
+Oscar Peterson has arranged this well-known tune into a swingy jazz rendition and performs it.

-The way Oscar Peterson transforms any Christmas song as if it were his own is truly captivating.
+Oscar Peterson, who can transform any Christmas song as if it were his own, is truly captivating.

-It’s also interesting to compare his version with the original as performed in churches.
+It’s also interesting to compare his version with the original as played in churches.

 A fantastical ballad that remains beloved by many as one of Wayne Shorter’s signature works.